Updated: Aug 6

 As such CPC games often suffered from slow and jerky scrolling - the earlier R-Type video demonstrates this well.
 Some devs decided to forgo traditional scrolling altogether, instead opting to implement push scrolling or flip screen mechanics instead.

-If you would like to see gameplay of the main CPC games in chronological order then Amstrad CPC World has a great selection of videos that does just that, links below.
+If you would like to see gameplay of the main CPC games in chronological order then Amstrad CPC World has a great selection of videos that do just that, links below.

 3D Starstrike Amstrad CPC 464